Women in Abstraction

 Women in Abstraction.
 Another History of Abstraction in the 20th Century or Elles font l'abstraction.
-Une autre histoire de l'abstraction au XXe siècle was a major exhibition of 20th century abstract art created by women.
-It was curated by Christine Macel.
-The exhibition was first presented at the Centre Georges Pompidou from 19 May to 23 August 2021.

-It traveled to the Guggenheim Museum Bilbao where was exhibited from 2 October 2021 to 27 February 2022.
-In 2022 the exhibition traveled to West Bund Museum in China.
+Une autre histoire de l'abstraction au XXe siècle was a major exhibition of 20th-century Abstract art created by women artists.
+The exhibition presented more than five hundred works across a wide range of artistic media from over one hundred international women artists.
+Spanning various periods of Modern art from the mid-19th to the 20th century, it was first exhibited in 2021 at the Centre Georges Pompidou in Paris 2021, and later travelled to the Guggenheim Museum in Bilbao and the West Bund Museum in Shanghai.